ClickHouse/clickhouse-kafka-connect/README.md

 # ClickHouse Kafka Connect Sink
-**The connector is available in alpha stage for early adopters.
-Please do not use it in production.**
+**The connector is available in beta stage for early adopters.
+If you notice a problem, please [file an issue.](https://github.com/ClickHouse/clickhouse-kafka-connect/issues/new)**

 clickhouse-kafka-connect is the official Kafka Connect sink connector for [ClickHouse](https://clickhouse.com/).